captn3m0/cosmere-books/README.md

 The last is an optional bookname, which can be one of the following:

 ```
+dark-one
 edgedancer-reread
+mythwalker
 oathbringer
 oathbringer-reread
+row
 skyward
 wok-reread
 wor-reread
-dark-one
-row
-mythwalker
 ```

 If none is passed, all books will be generated.
 The entire build (for all books combined) roughly takes 15 minutes on a single core system (excluding the Docker pull).

-As an example, you'd like to get a ebook for the Way of Kings re-read, run the following command:
+As an example, you'd like to get a ebook for Rhythm of War, run the following command:

-	docker run --rm --volume "$(pwd):/output" captn3m0/cosmere-books:latest wok-reread
+	docker run --rm --volume "$(pwd):/output" captn3m0/cosmere-books:latest row

 ## Extra